 by Alina Livneva11 September '18

 If we had to express in one word what makes great artists personalities different from others.
 Well, it’s their complexity.
 The special ones show tendencies of thought and action that in most people are segregated.
 They contain contradictory and rebellious extremes, possessing multitude of individualism rather than singularity.

 Virtosu lives and works in London, Amsterdam, Luxembourg.
 The artist focuses on his knowledge experience to depict social phenomena and character.
-His works are curated into complex thematics.
+His modern abstract paintings are curated into complex thematics.
 Today we would like to introduce the viewer to the Great World Personalities theme in the works of the contemporary master.

 Abstract Art | Oil Painting 20.
 Albert Einstein

 Einstein is the model for depicting of mad scientists and absent-minded professors; his expressive face and distinctive hairstyles have been widely copied and exaggerated.
 In concert with this attitude is this present oil painting, as we see a paean to intellectual freedom embodied in the figure's pulsing life of fluidity and in the contrast between this and the ossified and crumbling background which pales in the light of the power of the human mind.